reddevill007/System-Design-Simplified/README.md

 ### **Real-Life Analogy: Library Queue**

-Imagine there's a single librarian helping people. 📚
+Imagine there’s a single librarian helping people. 📚

 - Person A asks to borrow a book.
 The librarian processes their request completely.
 - Only after Person A is done, Person B steps forward.